Do you ever feel like your period can never be predicted?

 Once menstruation begins it’s only a matter of time that it happens when not at home.
-A period to go kit is the best way to be prepared.
+An emergency period kit is the best way to be prepared.

 This post contains affiliate links.
 I will earn a commission at no additional charge to you if you make a purchase using my links.
 Click here to see my full disclosure policy.